 Do you know someone who feels the need to share every detail of his life on social media with little or no regard to who might be watching?
-You’ve probably seen one of these recently: “Check out this awesome driver’s license photo!”
+You’ve probably seen a post like one of these: “Check out this awesome driver’s license photo!”
 “This has been the best birthday ever!”
 “I can’t believe I’m going to own THIS house!”

-From your sister, who constantly broadcasts her current location, to your high school friend, whose Instagram is peppered with photos of big-ticket purchases and exotic vacations, you likely have someone on your friends list who overshares.
+From your sister, who constantly broadcasts her current location, to your high school friend, whose profile is peppered with photos of big-ticket purchases and exotic vacations, you likely have someone in your network who overshares.
 And let’s be honest: Maybe it’s you who’s oversharing.
-Just beware that oversharing can make life easier for identity thieves.
+Just beware that oversharing may make life easier for identity thieves.

-But there’s also information that many of us share in passing that can help identity thieves answer your password retrieval questions.
-According to a recent study by Javelin Strategies, a research and consulting company, you may want to rethink sharing your hometown, marital status, schools attended and even your pet’s name on social media.
+But there’s also information that many of us share in passing that may help cyber criminals answer your password retrieval questions.
+According to the Federal Deposit Insurance Corporation, you may want to rethink sharing your hometown, marital status, schools attended and even your pet’s name on social media.
 Identity thieves and hackers may use this information as a starting point when answering those security questions.

-Review your social networks’ privacy settings on a regular basis.
-While social media evolve, so do privacy settings.
-One of the easiest ways to make sure you’re sharing safely on social media is to periodically check the privacy settings and policies for the sites you’re using throughout the year, says the BBB.
+As social media evolves, so do privacy settings.
+One of the easiest ways to help make sure you’re sharing more safely on social media is to periodically check the privacy settings and policies for the sites you’re using throughout the year, says the BBB.

-Turn off location-based apps.
-Facebook, Instagram and Twitter all allow users to pinpoint their precise whereabouts with geolocation tags, says the Federal Trade Commission.
-If you haven’t turned the setting off, posting a status update from the couch could broadcast your address to the world.
-According to Credit.com, identity thieves can use your address as one of the necessary pieces of financial data to verify and steal your identity.
-Know how to turn off geolocation on all of your devices before posting your thoughts on “Mad Men.”
+Most social media apps generally allow users to pinpoint their precise whereabouts with geolocation tags, says the Federal Trade Commission.
+If you haven’t turned the setting off, posting a status update from the couch may broadcast your address to the world.
+According to Credit.com, identity thieves may use your address as one of the necessary pieces of financial data to potentially verify and steal your identity.
+Know how to turn off geolocation on all of your apps before posting your thoughts on social media.

-It can be hard not to share everything good, bad or frustrating on social media networks.
+It can be hard not to share everything good, bad or frustrating on social media.
 But these steps can help mitigate the risks of having your identity compromised — whether you’re sharing your latest 5K time or a picture of a particularly decadent dessert.